Depression and Test Anxiety

 First, you’re not alone in experiencing test anxiety.
 This is a common, situational experience many college students report from time to time.
 To understand how it feels, what is happening to the body/brain, and suggestions on how to manage test anxiety, check out this video produced by Red Rocks Community College.

 Feeling prepared to take tests/exams can often help students reduce the stress and potential for test anxiety.
-Check out additional resources provided at Student Success.
+Check out additional resources.

 CFCC Counseling staff can help assess appropriate referrals to community professionals when long term assistance is necessary for issues interfering with a student’s academic success.
 Counselors are available on a walk-in basis at both the Downtown and North Campus.